networknext/next/docs/modify_set_of_akamai_relays.md

 terraform apply
 ```

-And commit the database to the backend to make it active:
+And commit the database to the backend:

 ```console
 cd ~/next